henderson2350/e-commerce/README.md

 # E-Commerce Back-end

 ## Description
 This project allows users to view all categories, products, and tags for a company's inventory.
 The user can also add, view, and delete items from each of these categories.
+Link to demonstration video: https://drive.google.com/file/d/1uDe8LLNiYnvQQ7kqw_PvFHROGcakUmMn/view

 ## Table of Contents
 1. [Installation](#installation)